younes38/TravelTime/README.md

 # TravelTime
-A machine learning model to predict the time needed to travel from one location to another.
+A machine learning model to predict the estimated time of arrival (ETA) for any agency trips.

 ## Steps
 Here are the steps I passed through when I was implementing the model.